MacdonaldRobinson/FlexDotnetCMS/README.md

 ## Automatic Single Page App / Universal App with SSR ( Server Side Rendering )
 - Automatic Single Page App functionality with SSR via the Single Page App library that I built ( https://github.com/MacdonaldRobinson/jquery-ajax-loader )
 - Since the pages are rendred Server Side, you do not lose any of the functionality offered by the CMS like frontend editing / dynamic nav generation based on the site tree in the CMS.
-- Also, Since the page is rendered Server Side on the first request, you dont run into any SEO issues as you would in a classic SPA
+- Also, Since the page is rendered Server Side on the first request, you dont run into any SEO issues as you would in a classic SPA ( This is similar to how Nuxt.js works )

 ## Static File Generator